 The Citizen publishes online reports of arrests in Fayette County.
 The information is furnished to us from local law enforcement agencies and is compliant with Georgia’s Open Records law.

 From time to time, individuals seek to have names removed from those published public records.
 The following has been our policy since 1993 and continues today:

 (1) If the error is ours, we will correct it (typo, misprint, transposition, etc.), but NOT remove it.

 Or (2) If the item involves an arrest, and if you can produce official, documented, written evidence from the arresting agency that arresting officials made an error in arresting you or an error in releasing to us the report of your arrest (a typo, misprint, misspelling or an error in reporting the official charges), then we will correct the historical record.

 Otherwise, we reproduce as accurately as possible the official record of arrests by law enforcement agencies in Fayette County.
 In doing so, we operate in compliance with Georgia law and under the legal doctrine known as “limited privilege.”

 We do NOT remove the published record of engagements, marriages, graduations, divorces, etc.

 It is our long-standing policy NOT to alter the historical record, absent the compelling reasons detailed above.

 Cal Beverly, editor

-Distribution Requests The Citizen is distributed to 39,500 homes in Fayette and Coweta county weekly.
-We do not offer subscriptions but do consider requests for the paper when planning our routes.
+Distribution Requests The Citizen is distributed to more than 23,500 homes in Fayette County weekly.
+The newspaper is also available in coin boxes in multiple locations throughout the county.
 We also want to hear about any issues or concerns you have concerning the distribution of our newspapers.